vmrivera22/PersonalWebsite/myWebClient/src/markdown/Resume.md

 >   - Designed and programmed a multithreaded web proxy written in C++.
 >   - Accepts HTTP requests from clients and converts them to HTTPS requests sent to the destination web server.
 >   - HTTPS responses from the destination server are converted to HTTP and sent to the client.
->   - Connections to websites are restricted using ACLs (text file) and managed by the proxy.
+>   - Connections to websites are restricted using ACL (text file) and managed by the proxy.
->   - ACL file can be updated without restarting the proxy using interupts (Ctrl + c).
+>   - ACL (text file) can be updated without restarting the proxy using interrupts (Ctrl + c).
->   - Multithreaded allows for multiple simultanious client connections and requests.
+>   - Multithreaded allows for multiple simultaneous client connections and requests.
->   - Connections to client and server managed and closed by the proxy.
+>   - Client and server connections are managed by the proxy.
->   - Tested functionality to ensure quality and robustness using python scripts.
+>   - Tested functionality to ensure quality and robustness using Python scripts.
 >   - Improved TCP/IP and Network Fundamentals, C++ programming skills, and Python scripting skills.

 > - [IPv6 Address Resolution Simulator](/project/4)
->   - Developed a terminal-based Python program simulating IPv6 address resolution on user built topologies.
+>   - Developed a terminal-based Python program simulating IPv6 address resolution on user-built topologies.
->   - Uses OOP and custom made classes to create routers, switches, end devices, and the topology.
+>   - Uses OOP and custom-made classes to create routers, switches, end devices, and the topology.
 >   - Implemented using BFS search, simulating Neighbor Solicitation broadcast Neighbor Advertisement.
 >   - Enhanced understanding of IPv6 and improved Python programming skills.